pulp-platform/riscv-tests/README.md

 About
 -----------

-This repository hosts unit tests for RISC-V processors.
+This repository hosts unit tests for RISC-V processors; it also contains the customization for the unit test of the Xpulpimg extension, subset of the Xpulp extension, in the context of the Snitch core used in MemPool.

 Building from repository
 -----------------------------